-- Areas where industrial materials or activities are exposed to stormwater; - Areas identified in the SWPPP and those that are potential pollutant sources; - Areas where spills and leaks have occurred in the last three years; - Discharge points[outfalls/Substantially Identical Discharge Points (SIOs)]; and - Control measures used to comply with the effluent limits contained in this permit.

-Specific areas of the facility to be inspected are described in Section 2.1 and 2.2.
+- Areas where industrial materials or activities are exposed to stormwater; - Areas identified in the SWPPP and those that are potential pollutant sources; - Areas where spills and leaks have occurred in the last three years; - Discharge points(outfalls/Substantially Identical Discharge Points (SIDP); and - Control measures used to comply with the effluent limits contained in this permit. - Specific areas of the facility to be inspected are described in Section 2.1.

-During routine inspections, the following are examined:
+During routine inspections, the following must be examined and looked for: